 There're two groups of machines.
 One uses raspberry pi and a camera to keep track of face locations so that their associated flock can look at humans when they are facing the camera and do leisure tasks when they are not.
 The other group follows a leader which has a mounted webcam connected to an Arduino that is controlled by openCV via openFrameworks.
 The former flock keeps a model of the world and faces within it, while the latter only moves closer to faces when they are found.
 Such a model-based system vs. online system exhibit different behaviors.
 In user tests, humans have fun with the model-based system, but think that the online system is finicky and flaky, because it doesn’t see faces unless humans are close by, with agency taken by humans.
 We can tell stories by using machines with unique interaction styles, which appear to us as different personality types.
 The machine amongst machines is akin to the human within humans.

-Presented at Creative Tech Week 2019 and IEEE ICRA-X Robotic Art Conference.
+Presented at Creative Tech Week 2019, IEEE ICRA-X Robotic Art Conference, and TEI'21.